maf946/IST-220-Labs/Lab4/Lab4Instructions.md

 3. [TCPServer.py](https://github.com/maf946/IST-220-Labs/blob/main/Lab4/TCPServer.py)
 4. [TCPClient.py](https://github.com/maf946/IST-220-Labs/blob/main/Lab4/TCPClient.py)

-I’ve provided those four source files, as well as extensive documentation, in a GitHub repository.
-[Click this link](https://github.com/maf946/SocketScripts), and start reading the documentation, which begins with the heading “Socket Programming: Creating Network Applications.” **If you do not carefully read the documentation linked above, you will not understand the rest of the lab**.
-Carefully reading the documentation will require your full attention, and may take quite some time.
-Get started now.

 For this lab, you’ll be creating **four** PyCharm projects.
 Each project will have a main.py file.
 My suggestion is that you create the projects as follows:

 1. A project called UDPServer.
 Replace the contents of main.py with the contents of UDPServer.py.